Ultimate Guide to Holi Festival – The Festival of Colours Explained

-What is Holi Festival?
-What are the Origins of Holi?
+What Is Holi Festival?
+What Are the Origins of Holi?

 Holi is a festival that my have its roots firmly planted in Hindu mythology, but it is very much a celebration that is as popular today as it ever was before.

 Celebrating the triumph of good over evil, Holi has several different layers of mythology behind it.
 In the first instance, the festival is held to celebrate the burning of the devil Holika, who along with her brother Hiranyakashyapu, set out to kill his son Prahlad, when refused to recognise his father as the a true god, and instead worshipped Lord Vishnu.

 Holika and Hiranyakashyapu plotted several plans to kill the young man, but instead she was burnt at the fire, when her powerful cloak of protection blew away in the wind, and saved Prahlad’s life instead.

 Another legend behind the festival is that of Radha and Krishna.
 Krishna loved Radha, but he felt self-conscious about how different their skin-colours were.
 So on the advice of his mother, he went and painted her face so it was the same colour as his.
 For this reason, lovers often paint their faces the same colour during the festival.

 Whatever the legends behind it, the festival is a absolute wonder to behold, as entire towns and villages are covered with brightly coloured power paints, and locals and visitors alike sing, dance and drink to celebrate the triumph of good over evil.